 Shelton) with facilities provided by the University of California, Riverside.
 No warranty of any kind is offered or implied.

 LabHelper is NOT a commercial product and may not be sold or copied for

 commercial purposes.
 If you have questions you may contact me at firstname.lastname@example.org.

 thanks are due to Chris Stazny and Andy

 who generously provided vital assistance in many ways early on.
 More recently I received invaluable help from many folks on the FutureBasic listserve, especially Brian Stevens, Bernie Wylde, Steve Van Vorst, Ken Schmidheiser, Steve Crossman, Jay Reeve and numerous others.

 The late, great Robert Purves

-was extremely helpful in interfacing serial devices, provided the code for the expression evaluator, and generally was a wonderful resource.
-I also got a lot of assistance from the folks in the FBtoC discussion group.
+was extremely helpful with serial interfacing, provided the code for the expression evaluator, and generally was a wonderful resource.